 Have you identified the greatest fears of management, employees, customers, vendors, suppliers, media?

 Do you have messaging prepared for each of your audiences?

 Have you identified and trained spokespeople or ambassadors to help manage your messages?

 Have you created a communications plan that includes pre-, during and post-transition communications?

 Do you know how the merger or acquisition will impact your brand?
 Your website?
 Your collateral?

 Do you have a means for tracking and responding to sentiment in the news or on social media?

 As you navigate through this checklist, you are well on your way to developing and executing a successful communications strategy plan.
 Whether your company is large or small, public or private, you must have the right people on your team to help navigate this major change for your business.
 By understanding how to effectively communicate and manage change, you will be able to keep your internal and external stakeholders informed and engaged while keeping your day-to-day business operations running smoothly.

 An M&A project will always feel less intimidating when the right preparations have been made, but in the bustle leading up to a big business move, you still may feel that you need help getting everything done correctly and on time.
 Have an upcoming M&A project you want to talk through, or have questions based on the M&A Checklist you just read through?
+Reach out

 , and let’s chat.